U.S. officer got no reply to requests for more security in Benghazi

 "Look at the result -- the first (U.S.) ambassador killed since the 1970s," Chaffetz said in an interview.

 The Oversight and Government Reform committee has been investigating the handling of security at the U.S. mission in Benghazi before the attack.
-The committee's Republican Chairman Darrell Issa and Chaffetz, a subcommittee chairman, have led the probe.

-Chaffetz said he suspects the devotion of so much effort and money to Iraq and Afghanistan has drained resources away from security for U.S. diplomatic efforts in other parts of the world.
-U.S. troops have withdrawn from Iraq but thousands of security contractors remain there, he said.

-"We have 15,000 (security contractors) in Iraq, and we have a hard time having more than two dozen in Libya," Chaffetz said.
-"It doesn't seem to balance itself out right."
+House Republican aides also confirmed the account of the Nordstrom interview as presented in the Democratic memo.

+Nordstrom also argued for more U.S. security in Libya earlier this year by compiling a dossier of 230 different security incidents in Libya, from militia gunfights to an explosive device thrown over the wall of the U.S. mission, which occurred between June 2011 and July 2012.

+The dossier was released by committee aides along with an email written by Nordstrom about it after the Benghazi attack in which he said the list of incidents "underscored" the Libyan government's "inability to secure and protect diplomatic missions."

 Ambassador Chris Stevens died of smoke inhalation when he was trapped alone inside the burning building in Benghazi in an attack that began on the evening of September 11.

-He scoffed at media portrayals of him as "hapless and hopeless" for acknowledging on September 28 a shift in the intelligence assessment of the Benghazi assault, calling it a deliberate terrorist attack instead of an event stemming from spontaneous protest, as initially thought.

-Clapper suggested it was unrealistic for anyone to expect the U.S. intelligence community to have a "a God's eye, God's ear certitude" right after an attack like the one in Libya.
+The Democratic memo said that since gaining the House majority in 2010 elections, Republicans have voted to reduce embassy security funding by about half a billion dollars below the amount requested by the Obama administration.
+The Democratic-led Senate had been able to restore "a small portion" of these funds, it said.

-(Additional reporting by Tabassum Zakaria and Phil Stewart; Editing by Warren Strobel and Cynthia Osterman)
+(Additional reporting by Tabassum Zakaria.
+Editing by Warren Strobel and Cynthia Osterman)